 If you’re given the freedom to choose your topic for an argumentative essay, it’s best to follow your interests or passion.
-A good place to start would be to start thinking about things that affect you everyday or a subject that you have a strong opinion on.
-It’s a good place to start.
+A good place to start would be to start thinking about things that affect you every day or a subject that you have a strong opinion on.
 But be careful, for most people’s opinions are not backed up by solid evidence.
 So once you think you’ve narrowed down on a topic or area of interest, begin your research and clarify the stance you will be taking.
 You'll also find your writing improves if you plan well ahead and follow the tips in this article during the writing process.

 Step 2: Research your ideas and organise your findings

-- - Read broadly to ensure you have a good overview of the topic including the main debates that have occurred or are occurring, arguments and counter arguments, and the main experts in the area.
+- - Read broadly to ensure you have a good overview of the topic including the main debates that have occurred or are occurring, arguments and counter-arguments, and the main experts in the area.
 Try using an e-reader for university or college to help you stay focused when you're reading your research.

 - - Keep an open mind and attempt to view the issues from the perspective of different individuals and stakeholders.
-Acknowledging these views and addressing them in your essay will ensure that you have a good balanced essay.
+Acknowledging these views and addressing them in your essay will ensure that you have a well-balanced essay.

 - - Keep an eye out for any unique angles that may not have been thoroughly explored yet.

 Remember that with Google at your fingertips research might be easy to do but also that you can’t ever completely research a topic due to the sheer number of resources at your disposal online.
-We’d recommend to move on to the next step once you feel have enough material because you can always do further research if you need later on.
+We’d recommend moving on to the next step once you feel have enough material because you can always do further research if you need it later on.